-LeighFisher is pleased to submit this review of the Airport Properties Net Revenues Projection in connection with the proposed issuance of Revenue Bonds, Series 2021-D (Non-AMT), and Series 2021-E (AMT) (collectively the 2021 New Money Bonds), by the Massachusetts Port Authority (the Authority).
-The 2021 New Money Bonds are being issued pursuant to the Trust Agreement by and between the Authority and U.S. Bank National Association, as successor-in-interest to State Street Bank and Trust Company, as trustee, dated as of August 1, 1978, as amended and supplemented (the 1978 Trust Agreement).
+LeighFisher is pleased to submit this review of the Airport Properties Net Revenues Projection in connection with the proposed issuance of Revenue Refunding Bonds, Series 2021-A (Non-AMT), Series 2021-B (AMT), and Series 2021-C (Taxable) (collectively the 2021 Refunding Bonds), by the Massachusetts Port Authority (the Authority).
+The 2021 Refunding Bonds are being issued pursuant to the Trust Agreement by and between the Authority and U.S. Bank National Association, as successor-ininterest to State Street Bank and Trust Company, as trustee, dated as of August 1, 1978, as amended and supplemented (the 1978 Trust Agreement).
 Capitalized terms not otherwise defined have the meanings given to such terms in the 1978 Trust Agreement.

-The Authority is a multipurpose agency that owns, operates, and manages Boston-Logan International Airport (the Airport or Logan Airport); L.G.
+The Authority is a multipurpose agency that owns, operates and manages Boston-Logan International Airport (the Airport or Logan Airport); L.G.
 Hanscom Field (Hanscom Field), a general aviation reliever airport; and Worcester Regional Airport (Worcester Airport, and collectively with Logan Airport and Hanscom Field, the Airport Properties); and certain Port Properties.
-As described in the Official Statement, to which this review is attached as an appendix, the 2021 New Money Bonds are payable solely from Revenues of the Authority, which include revenues from both the Airport Properties and the Port Properties.
+As described in the Official Statement, to which this review is attached as an appendix, the 2021 Refunding Bonds are payable solely from Revenues of the Authority, which include revenues from both the Airport Properties and the Port Properties.
 However, this review focuses solely on the Airport Properties, which in Fiscal Year (FY) 2019 - the last full fiscal year before the onset of the COVID-19 pandemic - generated 81.6% of total Authority Revenues.
 In FY 2020, Airport Properties represented 80.5% of total Authority Revenues.
 (The FY of the Authority ends June 30.)

-The Authority intends to issue the 2021 New Money Bonds under the terms of its 1978 Trust Agreement to partially pay for the development of three projects at Logan Airport, as well as to pay for the funding of a debt service reserve and costs of issuance.
-The three projects are:
+The Authority intends to issue the 2021 Refunding Bonds under the terms of its 1978 Trust Agreement to refund, or pay at maturity, as the case may be, certain currently outstanding Bonds of the Authority, as well as to pay for the funding of a debt service reserve and costs of issuance.